Montevarchi Calcio Aquila 1902: Foundation

 Montevarchi in the season 2010–11, from Serie D group E was relegated, in the play-out, to Eccellenza Tuscany.

 Dissolution

 On 24 November 2011 it was declared bankrupt and immediately excluded from the championship of Eccellenza Tuscany with the consequent radiation from the Italian football.

 Rivalry

 Its main rivalries of Tuscany included Arezzo, Carrarese, Sangiovannese, Siena, Viareggio, Poggibonsi, Prato, Lucchese, Pistoiese and Massese and those outside the region included Alessandria, Foligno, Pavia and Gualdo.

 Colors and badge

-The team's colors were red and purple.
-The purple was often mistaken for dark blue.
+The team's colors are red and dark purple.